im23123v/earth-care-flow/README.md

-- Navigate to the desired file(s).
-- Click the "Edit" button (pencil icon) at the top right of the file view.
-- Make your changes and commit the changes.

-**Use GitHub Codespaces**

 - Navigate to the main page of your repository.
 - Click on the "Code" button (green button) near the top right.
 - Select the "Codespaces" tab.